 A new interim rule in the NatHERS Technical Note (version June 2019) will allow NatHERS assessors to substitute custom windows as follows:

 NatHERS accredited software tools are intended for rating Class 1 and 2 buildings only.
-Assessors asked to perform a NatHERS rating on a Class 3 building should follow the rulings of the individual Principal Certifying Authority.
+Assessors asked to perform a NatHERS rating on a Class 3 building should follow the rulings of the individual Principal Certifying Authority (usually the local council).

 A short online questionnaire will be open from Monday 6 May until Wednesday 22 May 2019.

 New lifestyle show takes sustainable housing to a mass audience

 A new TV show concept, Renovate or Rebuild, aims to crack open sustainable building options to a broad audience.
 It combines reality-TV with behavioural science by encouraging Australian home owners to choose healthier and more energy efficient homes.

 Renovate or Rebuild is a 30-minute lifestyle show where two teams compete to convince a Sydney-based family that they have the best solution to providing more space, comfort and reduced energy bills.
 Star ratings are also considered by the teams.